Agkistrodon piscivorus: Hunting and diet

+There have been several studies focusing on the types of prey that cottonmouths consume, and analyzing the differences between juveniles, adult males, and adult females.
+It has been found that adult males and females target different prey types and sizes.
+Observations and stomach analyses show that adult males consume fish, whereas adult females mainly consume other squamates, in particularly snakes.
+In this same research, it was concluded that the prey size increased with the size of the snake for both juvenile and adults, both male and female.

 Young individuals have yellowish or greenish tail tips and engage in caudal luring.
 The tail tip is wriggled to lure prey, such as frogs and lizards, within striking distance.
 Wharton (1960) observed captive specimens exhibiting this behavior between 07:20 and 19:40 hours, which suggests it is a daytime activity.

-In August 2022, an individual found in Florida was observed to have consumed an introduced Burmese python (Python bivittatus).
+In August 2020 and May 2021, individuals found in Florida were observed to have consumed introduced Burmese pythons (Python bivittatus).
 Burmese pythons are an invasive species in Florida with the capacity to inflict great damage to the local ecosystem, so it is hoped that A. piscivorus may be in the process of modifying its diet to enable it to hunt the pythons.

-Predators
+Natural predators

 Agkistrodon piscivorus is preyed upon by snapping turtles (Chelydra serpentina), falcons, American alligators (Alligator mississippiensis), horned owls (Bubo virginianus), eagles, red-shouldered hawks (Buteo lineatus), loggerhead shrikes (Lanius ludovicianus), and large wading birds, such as herons, cranes, and egrets.
+The combination of its usage as both a cosmopolitan predator and cosmopolitan prey implies they are extremely instrumental to wetland food-chains.

 It is also preyed upon by ophiophagous snakes, including their own species.
 Humphreys (1881) described how a 34 in specimen was killed and eaten by a 42 in captive kingsnake.
 On the other hand, Neill (1947) reported captive kingsnakes (Lampropeltis getula) were loath to attack them, being successfully repelled with "body blows".
 Also called body-bridging, this is a specific defensive behavior against ophiophagous snakes, first observed in certain rattlesnake (Crotalus) species by Klauber (1927), that involves raising a section of the middle of the body above the ground to varying heights.
 This raised loop may then be held in this position for varying amounts of time, shifted in position, or moved towards the attacker.
 In the latter case, it is often flipped or thrown vigorously in the direction of the assailant.
 In A. piscivorus, the loop is raised laterally, with the belly facing towards the attacker.